4mrr/AutomatedScriptNIRO-/README.md

 # 💿 Installation:
-**Niro** is a script of python3, so first of all you have to doanload python version > 3 :
+**Niro** is a script of python3, so first of all you have to download python version > 3 :

 ```bash
 sudo apt-get update